 Embrace the data (and what it has to tell you).

-5. Incorporate peers and experts in your review process
+5. Ask peers and experts to review your review process

 Sometimes, you just need a pair of fresh eyes.